Psychology training internship program

 750 First Street, NE, Washington, DC 2000202 Phone: 202-336-5979

 VA Psychology Training

 We offer two, full-time, one year doctoral internships in Clinical Psychology, with the goal of developing competent and ethical Psychologists with the requisite knowledge and skills required to practice as generalists in a multitude of clinical settings.
 The Wilmington VA program appointment is for 2080 hours, which is equivalent to full-time status for one year.
-Training experience will be primarily based out of the outpatient behavioral health clinic, with opportunities for specialized advanced training in Whole Health, Military Sexual Trauma (MST), Primary Care Mental Health Integration, and others.
+Training experience will be primarily based out of outpatient General Mental Health, with opportunities for specialized advanced training in Whole Health, Military Sexual Trauma (MST), Combat Trauma, and others.
 All clinical activities will occur in the context of recovery-oriented, interdisciplinary care.
 For more information, please review our Training Brochure.

 The current intern stipend is $36,565, to be paid in biweekly installments.
 Interns are eligible for health insurance and for life insurance.
 Interns will also receive paid time off for 11 annual federal holidays and will accrue approximately 13 days each of annual and sick leaves.
 Administrative leave for events related to professional development may also be granted.
 All other leaves, such as Family Leave, will be discussed on an individualized basis.
 This program aims to uphold an accommodating training atmosphere and strives to collaborate with interns to ensure all training requirements are met in a timely manner.